Dubok (camouflage): History

-The Dubok was developed in 1984 for the former Soviet Army.
-They were used by the Soviet Air Forces and Soviet Airborne Forces.

-Russian service

-The Dubok was seen with Russian spetsnaz forces deployed in 1992 during the Transnistria War as "peacekeepers".

-The pattern was seen with officers while privates and other soldiers were using the VSR-93.

-Ukrainian service

-Then-president Leonid Kuchma said in July 1993 that the Ukrainian military would receive new camouflage uniforms, but it was never issued.
-Duboks in Ukrainian service were replaced by digital camouflage in 2014.
+Dubok was developed in 1997 for the Ukrainian Armed Forces.
+It was designed as a replacement for Soviet-Era "Butan" camouflage uniform's in Ukrainian service, contrary to popular belief Dubok is not a variant of Russian, Ukrainian, or Soviet Butan, although it shares similarities with each, it is an entirely different pattern.

+Dubok would eventually be replaced by MM-14 in 2014.
 At the time, it was reported that Ukraine obtained Dubok fabric from Belarusian and Chinese producers.

-The Dubok was last used by Ukrainian troops in 2014 during the Donbass War, which was replaced by the MM14.

 Design

 The color scheme "oak", known as "amoeba", consists of a light green background, on which spots of green and brown colors are applied.
 Camouflage is designed to blur the silhouette at long and close distances.

 Variants

 Belarus

 Belarus formerly used a clone of the Ukrainian Dubok desert variant.

-Croatia

-Croatia used Soviet-era dubok as basis for clones made during the Croatian War of Independence.

-Estonia

-Estonia made their versions of the TTsKO after it gained independence with inconsistent green colors.

-Moldova

-Moldova used Ukrainian-made duboks, but with whorl-based shapes on the pattern.

 Ukraine

 A desert variant was developed based on the Ukrainian version of the Dubok.
+It is either known in the Ukrainian military as the Dubok-P (Desert) or Dubok-UA (Desert-UA).